jeremy-duncan/raio_ula/README.md

 # Prerequistes
 This is for Windows, must be using Windows 10 +
+* Must have a router that sends the RIO in an IPv6 RA
 * Must have Python 3x installed
 * Must have scapy 2.5.0 installed - install PIP first
 ```